Statutory interpretation: Statutory interpretation methods

 Within the United States, purposivism and textualism are the two most prevalent methods of statutory interpretation.
 Also recognized is the theory of intentionalists, which is to prioritize and consider sources beyond the text.

 "Purposivists often focus on the legislative process, taking into account the problem that Congress was trying to solve by enacting the disputed law and asking how the statute accomplished that goal."
 Purposivists believe in reviewing the processes surrounding the power of the legislative body as stated in the constitution as well as the rationale that a "reasonable person conversant with the circumstances underlying enactment would suppress the mischief and advance the remedy" Purposivists would understand statutes by examining "how Congress makes its purposes known, through text and reliable accompanying materials constituting legislative history."

 "In contrast to purposivists, textualists focus on the words of a statute, emphasizing text over any unstated purpose."

 Textualists believe that everything which the courts need in deciding on cases are enumerated in the text of legislative statutes.
 In other words, if any other purpose was intended by the legislature then it would have been written within the statutes and since it is not written, it implies that no other purpose or meaning was intended.
 By looking at the statutory structure and hearing the words as they would sound in the mind of a skilled, objectively reasonable user of words, textualists believe that they would respect the constitutional separation of power and best respect legislative supremacy.
 Critiques of modern textualism on the United States Supreme Court abound.

 Intentionalists refer to the specific intent of the enacting legislature on a specific issue.
 Intentionalists can also focus on general intent.
-It is important to note that private motives do not eliminate the common goal that the legislature carries.
+Private motives do not eliminate the common goal that the legislature carries.
 This theory differs from others mainly on the types of sources that will be considered.
 Intentional theory seeks to refer to as many different sources as possible to consider the meaning or interpretation of a given statute.
 This theory is adjacent to a contextualist theory, which prioritizes the use of context to determine why a legislature enacted any given statute.